A year of prototyping

 The struggles of an evolving language

 Go enforces a strict package dependency tree.
 This is good, as it makes developing code analysis tools and compilers easier without the worry of circular dependencies.
-Though if not careful, your package system can easily become a mess.
+Though if not careful, your package system can easily become a mess as you develop subsystems to your project.
+A logging package that logs to a central location, for example, might depend on a configuration package and vise versa.
 Adding versioning only worsens the problem; though this has been alleviated recently by go modules.
 Go modules are an opt-in feature since the language has a backwards compatibility guarantee.
 If you take Go into consideration for a microservice project, slow down and take time to design your package system.

 Outside of the package system, Go has one more significant caveat: limited object oriented design patterns.
 As I already stated, Go takes a very C-like approach to developing extensible libraries.
 Just as you would develop generic-like structures in C using anonymous structure composition and void pointers, Go does the same with anonymous structures and blank interfaces.
 Though this isn’t a game-stopper, it is something to be aware of if you’re coming from a heavily object oriented background.